Tonik (bank): History

-Tonik was founded in 2020 by serial entrepreneur Greg Krasnow at a time when the Bangko Sentral Ng Pilipinas, the Philippines' central bank, was working to improve financial inclusion in the country.
-At the time, 70% of the Filipino population who remained unbanked, but the rise of the COVID-19 pandemic in the Philippines and the resulting Enhanced community quarantine in Luzon soon resulted in a boom in demand for financial services.
+Tonik was founded in 2020 by serial entrepreneur Greg Krasnov at a time when the Bangko Sentral ng Pilipinas, the Philippines' central bank, was working to improve financial inclusion in the country.
+At the time, 70% of the Filipino population who remained unbanked, but the rise of the COVID-19 pandemic in the Philippines and the resulting enhanced community quarantine in Luzon soon resulted in a boom in demand for financial services.

 Tonik received its rural bank license from the BSP in December 2019 and launched a pilot test of its proprietary mobile app in the fourth quarter of 2020.
 Tonik formally launched to the Philippine market in March 2021, raking in PHP 1 billion (USD20M) in less than 1 month – a milestone which Tonik called "a historic record for any new bank launching in the country."

 The following quarter, the bank secured USD 17 million for its Pre-Series B funding, further strengthening its position as one of the most funded fintechs in Southeast Asia with over USD 44M in total funding as of date.
 Tonik was issued an official digital bank license by the BSP in June 2021, becoming the first private neobank in the Philippines to do so.

 As of August 2021, Tonik has received PHP 3.5 billion (USD 68M) in customer deposits.

 Business press reactions

-Tonik's 2021 entry to the Philippine market as the country's first digital-only bank sparked the attention of both the Philippine and international business press.
+Tonik's 2021 entry into the Philippine market as the country's first digital-only bank sparked the attention of both the Philippine and international business press.
 Upon Tonik's commercial launch, for example, the Manila Bulletin and London-based magazine Financial IT both noted that Tonik's completely branchless way of banking was “set out to fundamentally disrupt the Filipino retail banking industry.”